Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 Where I belong to
 GitHub profile details
 How many projects Done

-1. Projects, tell me product management project apismade by you , Did u made any api ? which project and what aspect of it u found most challenging?

 3. About Projects(in how many projects you used these tech Stacks)
 - Tell me about your projects.